 - Master's students are notified of opportunities directly through their faculty advisor. - Ph.D. students are automatically given assignments for the first year.
-Assignments are communicated to the incoming Ph.D. students by the Biology Curriculum Coordinator.
+Assignments are communicated to the incoming Ph.D. students by their advisors.

 Information about the availability of positions for the upcoming academic year will be shared with continuing graduate students in the following ways: